R-WoM: Retrieval-augmented World Model For Computer-use Agents: Preliminary Analysis

 where $P^*$ denotes the reference procedure derived from environment tutorials.
 The judgement is based on element attributes (e.g., location, text description, visibility) and operation logic (e.g., feasibility, ordering) with respect to $P^*$.

 \textbf{Setup:} We sample tasks from WebArena and OSWorld benchmarks.
 For each task, we manually annotate a reference document chunk that is directly relevant to accomplishing the task under the corresponding environment (e.g., a website or software).
-More annotation details are in Appendix \ref{app:tutorial}.
+More annotation details are in Appendix~\ref{app:tutorial}.
 Models are then prompted to generate execution plans without access to tutorials, and the generated plans are evaluated by an LLM judge (Claude-3.7-Sonnet by default) for alignment against the reference procedures.
-Details of the evaluation prompt are provided in Appendix~\ref{app:probing_task}.
+More Details of the evaluation prompt are provided in Appendix~\ref{app:probing_task} and the impact of using other models as the LLM judge are provided in Appendix \ref{app:more_ablations}.

 \textbf{Results:} ~\autoref{tab:probing} shows that alignment remains moderate across all models, rarely exceeding 65\%.
 This reveals a clear limitation: while LLMs can list plausible actions, they often fail to maintain procedural coherence or respect environment-specific constraints.
+After integrating retrieval, however, performance improves across all models, as shown in the w/ retrieval column.
+The retrieved tutorials provide additional contextual grounding, which helps the model maintain more coherent multi-step reasoning and better align its generated procedures with human-authored references.